modernmusician/street-team-app/README.md

 ## To Get Started...

-# you'll need git, npm, and aws-cli tools installed to run this locally.
+# you'll need git and npm installed to run this locally.

- npm install -g @aws-amplify/cli

  git clone https://github.com/spencer-grimes/street-team-app.git

  cd street-team-app

+ ## install node packages and run the react app
+ npm install

+ npm run start

+This should run locally on http://localhost:3000/ by default

-## setting up the backend
+## working with the backend
+# if you're working on the backend, you'll need aws-amplify/cli tools
+ npm install -g @aws-amplify/cli

  amplify configure ## follow the prompts
 > Close the console browser window that gets opened.
 Back in the terminal, press "Enter" <br>
 > region: us-east-1 <br>